Lance Smith (politician)

 Lancelot Bales Smith (17 January 1910 – 4 May 2000), was an English-born Rhodesian farmer and politician.
 Elected to Parliament in the 1950s, he was a founding member of the Rhodesian Front in 1962.
-He was minister without portfolio in the cabinet of Prime Minister Ian Smith at the time of Rhodesia's Unilateral Declaration of Independence in 1965.
+He was minister without portfolio in the cabinet of Prime Minister Ian Smith (no relation) at the time of Rhodesia's Unilateral Declaration of Independence in 1965.
 In 1968, after serving as Deputy Minister of Agriculture, he was appointed Minister of Internal Affairs, a position he held until 1974, when he exited politics.

 Early life and education

 Smith was born on 17 January 1910, in Felixstowe, Suffolk, England, United Kingdom, the son of a tailor.

 Career

 Early career

 Smith emigrated to Rhodesia at age 25, intending to join the police force.
 Instead, he became a successful farmer, and was later elected chairman of the Rhodesian Farmers' Association.
 Smith was elected to the Southern Rhodesian Legislative Assembly in the 1950s as a member of the United Federal Party, and was known as a moderate MP.
 He opposed the 1961 Constitution and its creation of separate voting rolls for blacks and whites.
 He favored a common roll system that would afford educated, middle class black Rhodesians a say in government.
 Nevertheless, in 1962, he was one of the earliest members of the Rhodesian Front party, which supported independence for Southern Rhodesia and separate voting rolls.

 He was reelected to the Legislative Assembly in 1962 as the MP for the Lomagundi constituency.
 On 14 April 1964, he was appointed Minister without portfolio by the new Prime Minister, Ian Smith.
 Following the May 1965 elections, Smith was reelected to Parliament and was appointed Parliamentary Secretary to the Rhodesian Minister of Agriculture, and also became Deputy Speaker of the House of Assembly and Chairman of Committees.
 On 11 November 1965, Smith was present at (but did not sign) Rhodesia's Unilateral Declaration of Independence (UDI).

 In 1967, Smith was elevated to Deputy Minister of Agriculture, serving under Minister Jack Howman.
 In that office, he traveled around Rhodesia, speaking with farmers who were struggling under foreign sanctions imposed as a result of the UDI.
 In meetings with groups of farmers and stakeholders, he informed them that the Rhodesian government would only contribute 2% of the cost of restoring viability to the country's agricultural industry, with farmers expected to contribute 98% themselves.